Role of Muslim Bengal in the Pakistan Independence Movement

 The Muslims didn’t even have an all-India political organization in 1905.
 A major reason for the establishment of the All-India Muslim League in 1906 was to defend Bengal’s partition.
 It wasn’t a coincidence that the first meeting of AIML was held in Dhaka and presided over by the Nawab of Dhaka.
 The Muslims knew that they weren’t strong enough to counter the Hindus alone, so they sought British tutelage.
 The British also made solemn promises to never undo the partition of Bengal.

 Nevertheless, it was the Hindus who succeeded in bending the British to their will.
 The partition of Bengal was annulled in 1911.
 The Muslims were taught a lesson: in dealing with colonial masters, power and organization are much better tools than servile loyalty.
 As a mollifying gesture, the colonial government announced plans to build a university in Dhaka, but even that was too much for the Hindus, who firmly wanted the Muslim majority of Bengal trampled.
-A delegation of the \”secular\” Indian National Congress went to the viceroy to convince him that building a university in Dhaka would only be a waste of precious resources!
+A delegation of the “secular” Indian National Congress went to the viceroy to convince him that building a university in Dhaka would only be a waste of precious resources!

-The saga of Bengal’s partition catalysed Muslim separatism in India.
+The saga of Bengal’s partition catalyzed Muslim separatism in India.
 In these years, many (including Iqbal) came to realize that the Muslims could not expect fair treatment from either the British or the Hindus.
 For some people who believed fervently in a future utopian Hindu-Muslim joint front against the British, like M. A. Jinnah, the anti-British sentiment among Muslims after their broken promises presented an opportunity to unite Muslims and Hindus as Indian nationalists against the British Raj.
-Ignoring the Hindu role in the Bengal saga, they declared that it was the British \”divide-and-rule\” policy that was the real culprit.
+Ignoring the Hindu role in the Bengal saga, they declared that it was the British “divide-and-rule” policy that was the real culprit.
 They were going to get a taste of the Hindu mentality at the all-India level in a few years.

 FIRST HALF OF THE 20TH CENTURY

 The first half of the 20th century brought a political awakening to the Bengali Muslims after a lull following the Faraizi movement.
-Three leaders signify 3 diff streams here.
+Three leaders signify 3 different streams here.
 A. K. Fazl-ul-Huq, H. S. Suhrawardy, and Khwaja Nazimuddin rose to become Prime Ministers of Bengal at various times under the British Raj.
 Fazl-ul-Huq represented the knee-jerk, erratic, irrational, wildly popular, and populist stream.
 He was well known for his frequent political somersaults.
 One day he would be an Islamic nationalist denouncing Bengali nationalism.
 The next year, he would come up with exactly the opposite notions.
 Then, he would go back the year after next.
 The only thread linking all his political somersaults seemed to be political opportunism (a notion supported by diverse historians from Pakistan, India, and Bangladesh like Rajmohan Gandhi, Badruddin Umar, and Safdar Mahmood, etc.).
 But Fazl-ul-Huq did a lot for the betterment of the common man in Bengal.
 And since it was the Muslims who were the poorest of the poor in Bengal, his politics brought a net benefit to Bengali Muslims.

 Nazimuddin was the opposite of Fazl-ul Huq in many ways.
 His politics were conservative, pro-British, and pro-Islamic nationhood over Bengali nationalism.
 He was a Nawab who could never command or galvanize the crowd.
 But he was a loyal and reliable lieutenant to the Quaid-e-Azam in the battle for Pakistan.